malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 This same quantity can be calculated for the molecular relaxations, giving $\tau_{T2}/\tau_{T4}$.
-These measures of rotational jump dynamics are depicted in @fig:rotational_jumps, where both quantities describe the rotational relaxation by large angular jumps at low temperatures.
+These measures of rotational jump dynamics are depicted in @fig:rotational_jumps, where Traditional and Molecular ratios describe the rotational relaxation by large angular jumps at low temperatures.
+The Molecular relaxations have a value larger than $4$ for high temperatures, represents rotations from $\pi / 4$ and $\pi / 2$ being slower than expected by Brownian motion.
+This slower relaxation could potentially be reversible rotations, like translations in @sec:structural_reversal, or an effect of the molecular shape, with rotations getting slowed by the concavities.
 Plotting the change in displacement and orientation over time,
 @fig:molecule_trajectory_fast shows a fast molecule which exhibits jump dynamics in both rotational motion as described above,